Malita

 Malita is known for various cultural arts and heritage of its people and tribes.
-Gaginaway Festival is celebrated annually every full moon on the month of November and Araw ng Malita is also celebrated annually on November 17.
+Gaginaway Festival is celebrated annually every full moon on the month of November and Araw ng Malita is celebrated annually on November 17, the day of its establishment's enactment in 1936.

 Etymology

-According to folk etymology, the name "Malita" is derived from the Spanish word "maleta" which means suitcase.
-It is said that purportedly Don Mariano Peralta, a retired veteran of the Spanish–American War who ventured to the place, decided to live on the vast, fertile plain across the river.
-One day while bodily fording the deep and swift river with his suitcase and other belongings in hand, the force of the current overwhelmed his perilous balance and got swept by the water consequently losing his grip on the suitcase.
-His frantic shouts of "maleta, maleta" attracted the attention of the bathing natives who after realizing the situation promptly responded and retrieved the vanishing to settle as Malita.
-How it came to its present spelling and usage maybe attributed to the natives’ prevalent use of suitcase.
-Hardly forgetting the shouts of Peralta, the natives later thought the word referred to the land he intended long 'e' sound for the vowels 'i' and 'e'.
+According to a legend, the name of Malita was derived from the Spanish word maleta, meaning suitcase.
+Don Mariano Peralta, a retired Spanish–American War veteran, lost his suitcase while crossing a river.
+His shouts of "Maleta, Maleta" caught the attention of the locals, who retrieved it and later named the area Malita.
+Its spelling may be associated with the local pronunciation, wherein the ‘e’ sound is commonly used for the vowels ‘i’ and ‘e’.

 History

-Malita is the oldest community in the province.
-Malita's existence dates back scores of years before its formal creation as municipality on November 17, 1936.
+Malita is the first municipality established in what is now Davao Occidental.
+However, its existence dates back scores of years before its formal creation as a municipality of the undivided province of Davao.
+The Tagakaulo, Blaan and Manobo communities have been living in the area before the arrival of the Spaniards.
+In 1887, Pablo Pastells, a Jesuit missionary, mentioned Malita, along with Malalag and Lais, as areas where a total of almost 7,000 Tagakaulo residents.

 Records show that Malita must have existed long before the passage of the Philippine Commission Act, the Laws of the Moro Province that mentioned Malita in Section 1 of Act No. 164 dated December 10, 1904.
 Through the said Act it is presumed that it existed as a barrio of Santa Cruz long before the coming of the Americans to Davao.
-Executive Order No. 64 issued by President Manuel L. Quezon officially created Malita into a municipality.
+Executive Order No. 64, s.
+1936, issued by President Manuel L. Quezon, officially created Malita into a municipality.
+The change legally took effect on January 1, 1937.
+It originally consisted of nine barrios: Malita (the municipal seat), Basiauan, Kalian, Lacaron, Lais, Lawa, Lawayon, Talaguton, and Tubalon.
 Marcelino Maruya, from whom the town of Don Marcelino was named after, was the first appointed municipal mayor.

-Waves of migrants from the Visayan islands, most of whom hail from Cebu, came on what is now Malita long before it became a municipality.
+Waves of migrants from the Visayan islands, most of whom hail from Cebu, came on what is now Malita during the American colonial period.
 They were later followed by immigrants from Luzon.
 Even after the destruction brought by World War II by the belligerents, there are still waves of migrants towards Malita and other parts of then-Davao province.

-This increased its population until it later became the most populous municipality in the province.
+Barrios Batulaki and Caburan seceded from Malita to form the separate town of Trinidad (now Jose Abad Santos) on August 1, 1948.
+On May 8, 1967, Malita became part of Davao del Sur, when Davao was divided under Republic Act No. 4867.
+On December 19, 1979, barangays Calian, Kiobog, Lamidan, Lawa, Nueva Villa, and Talagutong were separated from Malita to form the new municipality of Don Marcelino.

+On October 28, 2013, Malita was ceded to Davao Occidental and designated as its provincial capital as a result of a plebiscite, in which the majority of voters approved the creation of the new province.